MikaelAndriIngason/KEST2LG05DU-Lokaverkefni-2019/README.md

 ![mysql](/screenshots/mysql.png)

 **phpMyAdmin**
-Installed, but does not show up in http://mikael.local/phpmyadmin or http://192.168.100.1/phpmyadmin
+Installed, but does not show up in http://mikael.local/phpmyadmin or http://192.168.100.1/phpmyadmin, lots of troubleshooting needed and lots of errors.

 ---
 ## 10 - Postfix mail server